-Searching for the right candidate can be a tedious task, spending hours on LinkedIn searching for someone then trying to find their contact details without any success.
+Searching for the right candidate can be a tedious task, spending hours online searching for someone then trying to find their contact details without any success.
 Or even the times you want to contact someone that works for a specific business.
 You go to their website and are unable to find any relevant contact details that would be of use to you.

 For headhunters, employers, and recruiters, all of this can be a long and unproductive waste of your time.
 Sometimes it can be a huge pain in the backside.
 So we found Hunter, and want to share it with you.